yiisoft/yii2-queue/docs/guide/retryable.md

 [Sync] driver will not retry failed jobs.
 [Gearman] driver doesn't support of retryable.
 [RabbitMQ] has only its basic retryable support, in which an attempt number can not be got.

+[AWS SQS] uses [Dead Letter Queue] for handling messages that were failed to process.
+All unprocessed messages after a maximum number of attempts are moved to that queue.
+You should set an address of a Dead Letter Queue and a maximum number of attempts in the AWS Console while creating a queue.

 [Beanstalk]: driver-beanstalk.md
 [DB]: driver-db.md
 [File]: driver-file.md